The medical information in this review was provided by our in-house dentist Dr. Gemma Wheeler.

 They need to be cleaned and stored properly for long term durability.

-Remove them, rinse and with a soft bristled toothbrush clean all of the surfaces to remove any residue.
+Remove them and rinse them out with warm water.
+Use a soft bristled toothbrush to clean all of the surfaces to remove any residue.

 If you wish you can use a cleansing solution/disinfectant such as those designed for dentures to remove hidden bacteria.
 Do this no more than twice a week.